inspire-group/hydra/README.md

 `python train.py --arch wrn_28_4 --exp-mode prune --configs configs.yml --trainer adv --val_method adv --k 0.01 --scaled-score-init --source-net pretrained_net_checkpoint_path --epochs 20 --save-dense`

-It used 20 epochs to optimize for better pruned networks following the proposed scaled initialization of importance scores.
+It used 20 epochs to optimize for better-pruned networks following the proposed scaled initialization of importance scores.
 It also saves a checkpoint of pruned with dense layers i.e, throws aways masks form each layer after multiplying it with weights.
 These dense checkpoints are helpful as they are directly loaded in a model based on standard layers from torch.nn.